 Functional rustic furniture

 Commissioned custom furniture can seem daunting, but it is easy.
-Whether over the internet or in-person, the steps are the same and entail a few important questions.
+The steps are the same, whether over the internet or in person, and entail a few important questions.

 - What is the function of the piece?

-- Where will the piece live in regards to size and space?
+- Where will the piece live regarding size and space?

 - What special composites need to be incorporated?

 Once I know the answers to these questions through pictures or a visit to the site, I start the conceptual design.
 The process is often a back-and-forth until the perfect design emerges.
-The fun begins as I select the perfect live edge wood slab(s) and other material.
-There is an adventure crafting a piece of beauty from raw/unfinished parts to a finished product installed in its home or office.
+The fun begins as I select the perfect live edge wood slab(s) and other materials.
+There is an adventure in crafting a piece of beauty live edge furniture, from raw/unfinished parts to a finished product installed in its home or office.